East Tempe, Texas

-East Tempe is an unincorporated community in west central Polk County, Texas.
+East Tempe is an unincorporated community in west central Polk County, Texas, United States.
 The community, on Farm to Market Road 350, is 75 mi north of Houston.
-The community, on the periphery of Livingston, was named after the East Tempe Creek, a creek which goes through the area.
+The community, on the periphery of Livingston, was named after the East Tempe Creek, a creek which flows through the area.

 History

-In 1860 settlers were farming lands around East Tempe.
-Around 1880 a sawmill opened.
+In 1860, settlers were farming lands around East Tempe.
+Circa 1880, a sawmill opened.
 The Beaumont and Great Northern Railway opened in 1908; East Tempe, a flag stop, was connected to Livingston and Trinity via the railroad.
 The railroad closed in 1949.
-East Tempe had around 100 residents in 1990 and around 200 residents in 2000.
+East Tempe had approximately 100 residents in 1990 and around 200 residents in 2000.